flowplayer/flowplayer-ios/README.md

 The SDK supports adaptive streaming technologies such as HLS, as well as the most popular single container formats, such as MP4, MP3, AVI, and several more.

-## Looking for tvOS version?
+## Looking for the tvOS version?
-If you where looking for the tvOS SDK it's [here](https://github.com/flowplayer/flowplayer-tvos).
+You can find the Flowplayer's tvOS SDK [here](https://github.com/flowplayer/flowplayer-tvos).

 ## Migration from v2 to v3